adikuma/SDS-Website/README.md

 # Project Website on Streamlit

-This project showcases a website built using Streamlit for our Systems Design Studio Module @ SUTD.
+This project showcases a website built using Streamlit for our Systems Design Studio module @ SUTD.

 ## Getting Started